Serial-Comma/obsidian-notes/README.md

 ~~Please don’t contribute~~
 uhh contribute whatever you think is cool and PR it ill probably merge it idk

-also make sure to put any
+also make sure to put any images or drawings in the ‘assets’ folder